askanium/iulian4ik.github.io/_posts/2016-09-28-master-of-variables-part-1-intro.md

 console.log(diameter);  // 4303890
 ```

 Even if the `diameter` variable was defined inside the function, because it wasn't defined with the `var` keyword, it became a global variable.
-This is a bad practice, therefore do not use it.
+This is a bad practice for reasons we will discuss in later chapters, therefore do not use it.
 Instead, always declare your variables using the `var` keyword.

 # Data Types